 There are alternatives to RentNotBuy, such as Zilok (which is again fee free) or Ecomodo which is currently run by volunteers.
 You can also search by area and find items for rent in your area making pick up and drop off much easier.

-Some good online survey sites to join are:
+Some other good online survey sites to join are:

 If you don’t fancy renting your clothes and jewellery out, then you could try revamping them to make new and saleable items.
 If you are a bit creative, try chopping up old clothes and re-piecing them together.
 You can also buy cheap offcuts of material, either at your local haberdashers or often at the market and combine these with your old items of clothing to create something new, funky and most of all, unique.
 You can get tips internet forums and sites.
 Take a look at these: